segmentio/segment-docs/src/connections/sources/index.md

 Each of these tabs displays an event count, which is the total number of events that Segment received in a particular step.

 > info ""
-> The "Unnamed or batched events" under the Event Name tab is a collection of all identify and page/screen calls in the source
+> The Unnamed or batched events under the **Event Name** tab is a collection of all identify and page/screen calls in the source.

 ### Website libraries